tjyuanpeng/vite-plugin-vue-element-plus-icon/README.md

 ## Why

-Importing a svg file, in vite, you would get a url of file.
+Importing a svg file, you would get a url of file in vite

 In most cases, we want a Vue component to render in page directly.